Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 ## Next steps

-* Have a look at the [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-inference/samples) folder, containing fully runnable Python code for Image Analysis (all visual features, synchronous and asynchronous clients, from image file or URL).
+* Have a look at the [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-inference/samples) folder, containing fully runnable Python code for doing inference using synchronous and asynchronous clients.

 ## Contributing